Tensor Factor Model Estimation by Iterative Projection: Theoretical Properties

-{\bf Comparison between iTIPUP and iTOPUP:} \ The inner product operation in \eqref{eq:tipup:def} for TIPUP-related procedures enjoys significant amount of noise cancellation comparing to the outer product operation in \eqref{eq:topup:def} for TOPUP-related procedures.
+The inner product operation in \eqref{eq:tipup:def} for TIPUP-related procedures enjoys significant amount of noise cancellation comparing to the outer product operation in \eqref{eq:topup:def} for TOPUP-related procedures.
 Compared with iTOPUP, the benefit of noise cancellation of the iTIPUP procedure is still visible through the reduction of $r_{-k}$ in \eqref{iTOPUP-ideal_k} to $\sqrt{r_{-k}}$ in \eqref{iTIPUP-ideal_k} in the ideal rates.
-However, this benefit is much less pronounced compared with the reduction of $d_{-k}$ in \eqref{TOPUP_k-bd} for TOPUP to $\sqrt{d_{-k}}$ in \eqref{TIPUP_k-bd} for TIPUP in the non-iterative rates.
-Meanwhile, the potential damage of signal cancellation in the TIPUP related schemes persists as $\lam^*_k$ and $\lam_k$ are unchanged between the initial and ideal rates.
-When $r_{-k}$ are allowed to diverge to infinity, and $\delta_2>1$, then $r_{-k}^{\delta_2-1}\to \infty$.
-In this case, the iTOPUP has a faster rate than the iTIPUP in view of Corollary \ref{cor:itopup2} and \ref{cor:itipup2}.
-Otherwise, if $r_{-k}^{\delta_2-1}\to 0$, the rate of iTIPUP is faster.
+However, this post-iteration benefit is much less pronounced compared with the reduction of $d_{-k}$ in \eqref{TOPUP_k-bd} for TOPUP to $\sqrt{d_{-k}}$ in \eqref{TIPUP_k-bd} for TIPUP in the non-iterative rates.
+Meanwhile, the potential {for} signal cancellation in the TIPUP related schemes persists as $\lam^*_k$ and $\lam_k$ are unchanged between the initial and ideal rates.
+We note that the signal strength can be viewed as $\lam_k$ and $\lam^*_k$ in Theorems \ref{thm:itopup} and \ref{thm:itipup} respectively for TOPUP/iTOPUP and TIPUP/iTIPUP, and that severe signal cancellation can be expressed as $\lam_k^*\ll\lam_k$.
+When $r_{-k}$ are allowed to diverge to infinity, the impact of signal cancellation is expressed in terms of $\delta_2$ in Assumption \ref{asmp:strength}: The iTOPUP has a faster rate than the iTIPUP when $\delta_2>3/2$, or $\{0\le\delta\le 3/2, d_k\gtrsim rr_{-k}^{2-2\delta_2}, d_{-k}\gtrsim r r_{-k}^{3-2\delta_2}\}$, and slower rate when $d_k\lesssim r_kr_{-k}^{2-2\delta_2}$, in view of Corollary \ref{cor:itopup2} and \ref{cor:itipup2}.
+In Corollaries \ref{cor:itopup1} and \ref{cor:itipup1}, iTOPUP and iTIPUP have the same convergence rate because Corollary \ref{cor:itipup1} assumes that signal cancellation does not change convergence rate.

-If all the assumptions in Corollary \ref{cor:itopup1} and \ref{cor:itipup1} are satisfied, iTOPUP and iTIPUP will have exactly the same convergence rate.
-There are two considerations.
-First is the quality of the initial estimator.
-In theory, as long as the initial estimates are reasonably good, both iTOPUP and iTIPUP achieve consistent estimation.
-In practice, one would prefer to use TIPUP for initialization when there is no severe signal cancellation.
-The second is the signal strength.
-In general iTIPUP has much weaker signal strength $\lambda_k^*$ than iTOPUP $\lambda_k$, depending on the severity of signal cancellation, though it also requires smaller signal to noise ratio.
-Under extremely serious level of signal cancellation ($\delta_2= \infty$), the convergence rate of iTIPUP will be much slower.

-In practice, when the rank $r_k$ is small, iTOPUP procedures are recommended, as it has the same convergence rate as the iTIPUP, but safeguards the signal cancellation cases.
-If there is a concern of possible signal cancellation, initiation should also use TOPUP, though TIPUP typically provides more accurate initial estimators when there is no signal cancellation.